Feeling overwhelmed by the sheer amount of possibilities when it comes to making a packing list for South America? We’ve got you covered!

 Pick up a portable washing line so you are able to dry your laundry wherever you go.
 The best options have a twist method for hanging clothes as they don’t require you to carry a bag full of pegs.

 Opt for a lightweight stove for basic cooking while you are camping.
-Be aware that gas canisters aren’t always easy to find and therefore, it can be beneficial looking at stoves which use other kinds of fuel.
+Be aware that gas canisters aren’t always easy to find and therefore, it can be beneficial to look at stoves that use other kinds of fuel.

 An easy to use, multi-functional piece of cutlery that should be in any adventurer’s travel kit!